mozilla/kitsune/docs/patching.rst

 outlined below.

 You should run the tests before submitting a pull request.
-You can find help for getting set up in the :ref:`installation docs <hacking-howto-chapter>`.
+You can find help for getting set up in the :ref:`installation docs <hacking-howto-chapter>` and help for running tests in the :ref:`testing docs <tests-chapter>`.

 If you ever find yourself stuck, come look for us in `#sumodev
 <ircs://irc.mozilla.org/sumodev>`_ on Mozilla's IRC network.
 We're happy to